I’ve always liked learning things on my own, at my own pace.

 Who Should Use Gymglish?

 From my experience using Gymglish, this online course is best suited for those who already have a basis in the language.
-That’s because all of the lesson content is written in English, so if you’re an absolute beginner, you probably won’t understand it.
+That’s because all of the lesson content in the “Full English Immersion” option is written in English with no actual translations into other languages, so if you’re an absolute beginner, you probably won’t understand it.

 Intermediate learners will likely find Gymglish most useful and some advanced learners might also use this to review their language skills.